prshntrajput/market-anomaly-agent/README.md

 2. Sign up for a free account

-3. Go to the API Keys section
+3. Navigate to the API Keys section

-4. Copy your key and set it as TAVILY_API_KEY in .env
+4. Copy your key

+5. Paste it into your .env file as TAVILY_API_KEY